zoom/rtms-samples/boilerplate/working_python/README.md

-# Print Incoming Audio Example
+# Print Incoming Audio Video Transcript message type Example

-This example demonstrates how to receive and print incoming audio data from a Zoom meeting using the RTMS (Real-Time Media Streaming) service.
+This example demonstrates how to receive audio video and transcript from a Zoom meeting using the RTMS (Real-Time Media Streaming) service.
+It does not print out the data, but uses an if else statement to seperate audio, video and transcript via the msg_type parameter.

 ## Prerequisites